 Spread over the three-year program, the fellow completes one year of clinical training and two years of either basic science, clinical or translational research and participates in grant writing and a quality improvement project.
 Clinical training is performed both on Stanford campus at the Mary L. Johnson Pediatric Ambulatory Care clinic and at Stanford Children’s Health endocrinology clinics located in neighboring communities, Los Gatos and Sunnyvale.

 The fellows interact closely, in a friendly and supportive environment, with each other and division faculty who supervise fellow care of patients, education, scholarly activity, and career development.
-They are encourage to participate and take leadership roles in the many inclusive, social, and educational opportunities available through the division, department of pediatrics, pediatrics education office, graduate medical education office, School of Medicine (SOM), Housestaff activities, BeWell and wellness initiatives, University events, office of community health at SOM, Stanford Arts, pediatrics Fellows Council, University-wide student organizations/interest groups, and Bechtel International Center just to name a few!
+They are encouraged to participate and take leadership roles in the many inclusive, social, and educational opportunities available through the Division, Department of Pediatrics, and the Office of Pediatric Education just to name a few!

 In keeping with guidelines established by the American Board of Pediatrics and the vision of Stanford School of Medicine to fuel innovation and transform patient care, all fellows are required to pursue hypothesis-driven research during their fellowship and participate in a quality improvement project.
 Fellows are encouraged to take advantage of the unique breadth of multidisciplinary research opportunities available within Stanford University’s Seven Schools.
 With assistance from Dr. Aye, fellows identify a research mentor and project early in their first year.

 This is a clinically, front-loaded program, however, research time is allocated throughout the three years with much of the third year dedicated to scholarly activity.
 In the first year, fellows will commence research and develop and submit an internal grant proposal with the Child Health Research Institute (CHRI).
 The process mirrors that of external, competitive grants to prepare fellows for th transition to future careers as physician scientists.